cvipenta/code-ss/z-dp.md

 ### MEMENTO

 ### OBSERVER
+**Usage examples:** PHP has several built-in interfaces (SplSubject, SplObserver) that can be used to make your implementations of the Observer pattern compatible with the rest of the PHP code.

+**Identification:** The pattern can be recognized by subscription methods, that store objects in a list and by calls to the update method issued to objects in that list.

 ### STATE
 > State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
 It appears as if the object changed its class.